A practical guide to Atlassian Intelligence related Confluence content

 AI-powered Automation10 rule runs/mo100 rule runs/mo1,000 runs/user/moUnlimited

-This breakdown is based on Atlassian's pricing page and is subject to change.
+This breakdown is based on Atlassian's current pricing and is subject to change.

 So what's the verdict?
-Atlassian Intelligence is a decent and convenient add-on for teams who live and breathe the Atlassian ecosystem and mostly use Confluence for internal documents.
-It's an easy first step into AI and can definitely help with writing content and finding basic information.
+Atlassian Intelligence is a strong and reliable choice for teams that utilize the Atlassian ecosystem and rely on Confluence for their core internal documentation.
+It’s an excellent, mature entry point into AI that significantly aids in content creation and information retrieval.

-• Have fine-grained control over how the AI behaves.
+• Have highly specific control over AI personality and behavior.

-Ready to build an AI assistant that works across all your tools, not just one? eesel AI connects to Confluence, your help desk, and dozens of other knowledge sources to give you a single, smart AI agent.
-You can get it live in minutes, not months, so why not start your free trial today?
+Ready to build an AI assistant that works alongside Confluence and all your other tools? eesel AI connects to Confluence, your help desk, and dozens of other sources to give you a single, smart AI agent.
+You can get it live in minutes, so why not start your free trial today?

 Frequently asked questions